akyriako/otc-docs/doc/source/caf/plan/organization-and-capability-assurance.rst

 scenarios.
 They also need to always be learning the application capabilities of new technologies to meet government and enterprise service innovation requirements.
-They need to keep up with the latest AI, IoT, blockchain, microservice, and DevSecOps services on the cloud.
+They need to keep up with the latest AI, IoT, blockchain, microservices, and DevSecOps concepts on the cloud.

 The personnel development plan needs to cultivate new capabilities that match the cloud service model through the training and transformation of